larsks/mmcontainers/README.md

-# mmkubernetes: an rsyslog filter for gathering Kubernetes metadata
+# mmkubernetes: an rsyslog filter for gathering container metadata

-This is a message modification plugin for [rsyslog][] that annotates log messages from containers running under [Kubernetes][] with metadata retrieved from the Kubernetes API.
+This is a message modification plugin for [rsyslog][] that annotates log messages from containers with metadata obtained from both Docker and Kubernetes.

 This filter relies on metadata provided by the [journald logging driver][], so you will need to be running Docker with `--log-driver